itwoorks/Php-Ninja-Backoffice/README.md

 #### Steps:
 * Set your own database, general project settings and admin password at config.php
-* chmod 777 /setup/ - necesary if you want to auto generate TABLE SETUP files
+* Change permissions chmod 777 in file /setup/ - necesary if you want to auto generate TABLE SETUP files
 * Run /install/makeSetups from the browser.
 All setup files will be created.
 * Goto your http://
 * Login with your user / pass